Changi: History

 After the war in 1945, the British continued to maintain Changi for military purposes, while rebuilding up the area to include accommodations, schools and resorts.
 They continued to do so even after the independence of Singapore in 1965, as with other areas like Seletar and Tengah.
 The coast along the eastern side of Changi also saw government bungalows and resorts opened for civil servants use.
 In 1971, because of the East of Suez policy that was announced by the British earlier in 1968, there was a sudden and large withdrawal of British troops from Changi.
 The vacated area saw many people whose livelihood and businesses depended on providing for the British forces becoming jobless and unsustainable.
 However, there were still contingents of ANZUK troops that were left in its place and the government of New Zealand even bolstered its presence in Singapore in the wake of the British withdrawal to maintain its interest in the region.
 The area then later became home to several of Singapore Armed Forces units too.

 Changi was then revitalised with Changi Village and Somapah spruced up and Changi Airport being constructed in the area after land reclamation took place.
 However, this caused further disruptions to the livelihood of the residents as they had to make way for the airport and later the many other redevelopments in the area including high tech industrial estates.
 Finally in 1989, the last of New Zealand troops withdrew and all its remaining assets were handed over to the Singapore government.
 Redevelopment works continued into the 21st century with the progressive opening of the airport's terminal 3, 4 in 2008 and 2017, and the new Changi Prison Complex in 2004.
 Despite the strong progress of these developments, there were several ventures that were eventually stalled, like the Changi Motorsports Hub, which was expected to open as Singapore's first permanent motor racing circuit, but was halted in 2013.

-Future development of Changi is in the pipelines with a mega-sized Terminal 5 and the Changi East Industrial Zone expected to be ready before 2030.
+Development of Changi is in the pipeline with a mega-sized Terminal 5 and the Changi East Industrial Zone expected to be ready before 2030.